DevelopingSpace/starchart/DEPLOY.md

 Modify the `docker-compose.yml` you are using (e.g., `docker-staging.yml` or `docker-production.yml`) and add `DATABASE_SETUP=1` in the `environment` section of the `mycustomdomain` service.
 You can (and should!) remove this after you get the database set up, especially on production, so that re-deploying doesn't wipe the database.

+### New Changes to Schema

+Because staging and production use Prisma migration, changes in schema need to become migration files for Prisma migration to run the files to apply changes.

+To make a new migration file with the new changes, run `npm run db:migration`.
+You will be prompted to give the file a name.

 ### Deploying

 To deploy or update the app: